DronetDevDesign/Dronet-DevDesign/README.md

-## Dronet-DevDesign / Ron Dronet Portfolio Website:
+# Dronet-DevDesign Portfolio Website for Ron Dronet
-Full-stack Developer & Graphic Designer
+## Full-stack Developer & Graphic Designer

 ## Purpose:
 DronetDevDesign offers Full-stack Development and Graphic Design in one place.
 I give my clients the best of both worlds by not only providing the creative graphic design to push their brand to new heights, but also seeing projects through to full-stack development from concept to completion.